rishikesh2715/Augment-Vision-Drone/README.md

 https://github.com/rishikesh2715/Augment-Vision-Drone/assets/72249404/88e55e43-e3a6-4d88-80d7-9f065cdf25ee

+Our Real-Time Telemetry Server collects and displays live telemetry data from the drone, including battery voltage, current consumption, attitude values, GPS coordinates, RX uplink/downlink, SNR, and power values.
+This server is accessible globally via an internet connection.

+**Current Status and Issues:**
+- **Map Display Issue:** We are currently facing a bug where the map does not display correctly on the server.
+- **Battery Usage Readings:** There is a discrepancy in the used battery value readings.
+- **GPS Heading Issue:** The GPS heading data seems to be stuck and is not updating properly.

+We are actively working to resolve these issues to enhance the server's reliability and functionality.

 ## Contributing
 If you're passionate about drones, AR, and the future of aerial technology, we'd love to have you on board!
 If you're interested in being a part of this project and potentially joining a startup in the future, please contact us.
 We are actively seeking motivated individuals to contribute to this innovative venture.